bucanero/save-decrypters/trails-cs-unpacker/README.md

 Supported games:
 - The Legend of Heroes: Trails of Cold Steel IV (PS4)
+- The Legend of Heroes: Trails of Cold Steel II (PS3)
 - The Legend of Heroes: Trails of Cold Steel II (PS Vita)

 ```